RickKotlarz/Copilot-for-Security-Plugins/Mailbox_related/verbose/AskGPT-promptbook-v6-verbose.txt

 A common technique leveraged by adversaries involves creating or modifying mailbox rules that:
 - Exfiltrate messages to an external source, such as an RSS feed folder or external email address.
 - Delete information indicating credentials have been modified or reset, or configurations have been changed.
+- Flag emails with specific keywords or from security-related senders for deletion to avoid detection.
+- Redirect emails to an external address to exfiltrate data or monitor communications.
+- Move security-related messages, such as password resets or MFA alerts, to hidden folders to suppress detection.
+- Create false filters to categorize malicious emails as safe or important, avoiding suspicion and maintaining persistence.
+- Modify subject lines or email content to disguise malicious intent.
+- Re-route emails intended for one user to another internal account to gain unauthorized access.

 ---